jackzhu2050/jackzhu2050.github.io/_posts/2022-08-08-never-let-me-go.md

 Life is short and also tough.
 That's why there's an ancient Chinese saying "To live peacefully and long is a bless", while it is surely uneasy to reach that *simple* goal.
-As long as 80 years, it seems to be long as a person's life length, while we feel it differently, just like something occurred in a fleeting moment.
+As long as 80 years, it seems to be long enough as a person's life length, while we feel it differently, just like something occurred in a fleeting moment.
 Suddenly, we are taller than our parents; we graduate from the colleges; we get married; we have kids; we are old.
-And we cannot do anything to change that.
+And we cannot do anything to slow that down.

 ![life](/images/life.png)